webrecorder/pywb/README.rst

 * Significantly improved client-side rewriting to handle most modern web sites.

-Please see the `Webrecorder pywb documentation for usage and configuration info <https://pywb.readthedocs.org>`_
+Please see the `full documentation <https://pywb.readthedocs.org>`_ for more detailed info on all these features.

 Work in Progress / Coming Soon